Developer Guide

 The other modules are not thread-safe.
 Care must be taken to only access a module from a single thread.
 But even if this rule is broken, the effects should be limited as long as the variables involved are at most 32 bits.
 For example: when reading the location from the gps module from a different thread as where gps.update() is called, one might get the longitude from the previous sample and the latitude from the current sample, but each value itself is correct.
 At least I hope so, maybe memory alignment plays a role here?
 Anyway, you have been warned, add a mutex as required.

+You would hope that Arduino for ESP32 is the same as Arduino for STM32.
+Wrong!!!
 As it turns out, the Arduino implementations for the different platforms differ greatly.
 How to handle the fact that the class for the Serial peripheral is either a SerialUART, HardwareSerial, or a MyFancySerial, which might or might not be derived from HardwareSerial ?

 One way to do this is to use templates to abstract these objects.
 I tried this, but it did not make me happy.
 After spending many hours trying to rewrite the modules to template<class SerialType> MyGpsDriver I gave up this route: too much rewriting needed, and I was spending too much time on cryptic compiler/linker errors messages.